Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 10.128.0.3 | 9090 | 10.128.0.1 | 55338-55432 | tcp | TIME_WAIT | 2018-11-17 16:53:03.668 | 2

-We have found that this grouping can reduce licensing cost of network socket table data in 4 times.
+We have found that this grouping can reduce licensing cost of network socket table data by a factor of 4.

 You can also see how much licensing cost is taken by the application with the Splunk Usage dashboard.